scala/docs.scala-lang/_overviews/scala3-contribution/arch-symbols.md

 Additionally, symbols are not suitable to be used as a reference to a definition in another [compilation unit][CompilationUnit].
-In the context of incremental compilation, a referred symbol from an external compilation unit may be deleted or changed, making the reference stale.
-To counter this, `dotc` types trees of cross module references with either a `TermRef` or `TypeRef`.
+In the context of incremental compilation, a symbol from an external compilation unit may be deleted or changed, making the reference stale.
+To counter this, `dotc` types trees of cross-module references with either a `TermRef` or `TypeRef`.
 A reference type contains a prefix type and a name.
 The denotation that the type refers to is established dynamically based on these fields.